How can bird droppings contribute to weed problems?

 Study for the Pennsylvania State Extension Cool-Season Turfgrass Pest Management Test.
 Enhance your skills with flashcards and multiple choice questions featuring hints and explanations.
 Get ready to ace your exam!

-Bird droppings can indeed contribute to weed problems primarily because they contain weed seeds.
-Birds often feed on various seeds, and as they digest their food, the seeds can pass through their digestive systems intact.
-When these droppings fall onto the ground, they can introduce new weed seeds into the environment.
+Bird droppings can contribute to weed problems primarily because they contain weed seeds.
+When birds consume various fruits and seeds, the seeds can pass through their digestive systems and remain viable.
+When these droppings are deposited, they may introduce new weed species into an area, creating competition for resources with desirable plants.
+This can lead to an increase in weed populations that can be challenging to manage.

 Subscribe